 Welcome to Math @ Wellesley.

 Wellesley's Mathematics Department consists of 15 faculty members with a broad range of research interests in pure and applied mathematics.
 For all our students, we offer personal attention in advising and in small classes.
 Our mathematics majors, which number 15-20 per academic year, benefit from a well-developed curriculum that is both rigorous and inclusive.
 They have been highly successful securing positions in research, finance and education.
-We currently have alumnae in mathematics graduate programs at Cornell, Dartmouth, UC Santa Barbara, the University of Wisconsin, Arizona State, UMass Amherst, Wesleyan University and the University of Hawaii.
+We currently have alumnae in mathematics graduate programs at Cornell, UC Santa Barbara, UC Berkeley, University of Connecticut, Rutgers University, Arizona State, Duke University, the University of Hawaii, and the University of Virginia.

 At Wellesley, we offer a wide range of courses, from the fundamental questions considered in subjects such as Number Theory (Math 223) and Real Analysis (Math 302), to the applications of mathematical knowledge in the real world, such as Differential Equations (Math 210) and Probability & Statistics (Math 220).
 Our current curriculum includes advanced courses for students interested in graduate studies, including Advanced Graph Theory (Math 325), Differential Geometry (Math 312) and Advanced Topics in Algebra (Math 306).